headerheader

 info

-* There may be exceptions for individual countries (e.g. USA or high risk countries).
+* There may be exceptions for individual countries (e.g. high-risk countries).

 *** Statutory deposit insurance for Indian banks covers only a part of the blocked account amount.